NxPKG/khulnasoft-docs/content/pages/platform/functions/bindings.md

 ## Environment variables

 An [environment variable](/workers/configuration/environment-variables/) is an injected value that can be accessed by your Functions.
 It is stored as plain text.
-Set your environment variables directly within the Cloudflare Pages dashboard for both your production and preview environments at runtime and build-time.
+Set your environment variables directly within the Khulnasoft Pages dashboard for both your production and preview environments at runtime and build-time.

 To add Pages project environment variables:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com) and select your account.
 2. In **Account Home**, select **Workers & Pages**.
 3. Select your Pages project > **Settings** > **Environment variables**.
 4. Selecting **Add variables** under **Production** and/or **Preview**.